-Represents expenses associated with an early out program agreed to in 2019 with our flight attendants, payable throughout 2019, 2020 and 2021 Represents (i) \$3 of costs related to a one-time contract ratification incentive, plus payroll-related taxes and certain other compensation and benefits-related accruals earned through December 31, 2018 and committed to by us as part of a tentative agreement with the union representing our pilots that was reached in December 2018 and was ratified by the pilots in January 2019 and (ii) \$15 million of costs related to a one-time contract ratification incentive, plus payroll-related taxes and certain other compensation and benefits-related
+Represents expenses associated with an early out program agreed to in 2019 with our flight attendants, payable throughout 2019, 2020 and 2021 Represents \$15 million of costs related to a one-time contract ratification incentive, plus \$3 million in payroll-related taxes and certain other compensation and benefits-related accruals earned through March 31, 2019 and committed to by us as part of a tentative agreement with the union representing our flight attendants that was reached in March 2019 for a contract that was ratified and became effective in

-- accruals earned through March 31, 2019 and committed to by us as part of a tentative agreement with the union representing our flight attendants that was reached in March 2019 for a contract that was ratified and became effective in May 2019, in addition to \$4 million in pilot vacation accrual adjustments during the fourth quarter of 2019 as a result of the ratified agreement with the union representing our pilots specifically tied to the implementation of a preferred bidding system. - Represents the recognition of the \$178 million grant received from the U.S. government for payroll support from April 2020 through September 2020 as part of the PSP under the - CARES Act net of \$1 million of deferred financing costs, along with \$16 million of employee retention credits we qualified for under the CARES Act.
+- May 2019, in addition to \$4 million in pilot vacation accrual adjustments during the fourth quarter of 2019 as a result of the ratified agreement with the union representing our pilots specifically tied to the implementation of a preferred bidding system.

+Represents the recognition of the \$178 million grant received from the U.S. government for payroll support from April 2020 through September 2020 as part of the PSP under the - (d) CARES Act net of \$1 million of deferred financing costs, along with \$16 million of employee retention credits we qualified for under the CARES Act.

-Represents the write-off of our deferred initial public offering preparation costs during the first quarter of 2020 due to the impact of the COVID-19 pandemic and the resulting (e) uncertainty in our ability to access the capital markets. - uncertainty in our ability to access the capital markets.
+(e) Represents the write-off of our deferred initial public offering preparation costs during the first quarter of 2020 due to the impact of the COVID-19 pandemic and the resulting uncertainty in our ability to access the capital markets.